darkshloser/certifier-website/frontend/src/faq.md

 No, each individual can only certify one ETH address.
 Every attempt to register a second ETH address will fail.

 ### Can I get a refund for the fee I paid?
 If you have paid the fee and have not initiated the KYC process you may be eligible for a refund.
-Please email us at [picops@parity.io](mailto:picops@parity.io).
+Please visit [this page](/#/refund) or email us at [picops@parity.io](mailto:picops@parity.io).

 If you have paid the fee and have initiated the KYC process unfortunately, we are not able to refund your fee.
 Our KYC service is provided by a third party.
-You can check out our [terms and conditions](https://picops.parity.io/#/tc).
+You can check out our [terms and conditions](/#/tc).

 ### Can the PICOPS team manually certify me?
 Unfortunately the KYC service is provided by a 3rd party, and we have no influence over their process.
 Therefore we can not manually certify you.